simonesilvestroni/m2m-website/_pages/links.md

 - [**Zinzy Waleson Geene**](https://www.zinzy.website): she works at the intersection of research, design, language, and strategy.
 At her current job she's taking an interdisciplinary approach to sustainable educational data.
 I love the content on her website and the fact she's not afraid to experiment with brutalist design, which I'm very fond of.
 - [**Thomas Michael Semmler**](https://helloyes.dev/): very recent addition on my Mastodon, I've been hit by his openness and the opinionated takes on the web design industry, which I wholeheartedly agree with.
 - [**Adrianna Tan**](https://popagandhi.com): she's a recent discovery through Mastodon.
 A product manager, she's been blogging since 2003, which coincidentally is the same year when I started my first online journal.
 She advocates for an open web and her website is a magnificent example of minimalist design done well.
+- [**Matthey Graybosch**](https://starbreaker.org/): the author of the novels _Without Bloodshed_ and _Silent Clarion_, he has a day job as a software developer.
+Not afraid to tell things by their name, he runs his personal website with the same directness.
+I've been devouring his posts, waiting to start reading his newest work in progress, _Spiral Architect_.

 ## Video games